 Chapter 7 focuses on international factor mobility.
 This departs from previous chapters which assumed that the factors of production available for production within a country could not leave a country’s borders.
 Reasons for and the effects of international factor mobility are discussed in the context of a one-factor (labor) production and trade model.
 The analysis of the international mobility of labor motivates a further discussion of international mobility of capital.
 The international mobility of capital takes the form of international borrowing and lending.
 This facilitates the discussion of inter-temporal production choices and foreign direct investment behavior.

 Chapter 2 World Trade: An Overview

  Chapter Organization

 Who Trades with Whom?

   Size Matters: the Gravity Model

-  The Logic of the Gravity Model

   Using the Gravity Model: Looking for Anomalies

   Impediments to Trade: Distance, Barriers, and Borders

 The Changing Pattern of World Trade